 It is for that reason, we have created a website called Make Travel Matter, providing responsible travel tips to our clients as to how they can make their travel matter.
 We partner and collaborate with organisations whose values align with ours.
 It’s work in progress and highly satisfactory.

 The Make Travel Matter campaign essentially equips travellers with the skills and knowledge they need to be socially, economically and environmentally responsible in the destinations they visit.
 A large part of our website is dedicated to this, encouraging people to explore how their travel behaviour can benefit the communities they are visiting.

 We make practical suggestions of how travellers can have a positive impact whilst staying in the countries.
 We guide and encourage our clients to investigate the practices of the travel partners we work with as well as the charities we support.
-Every holiday we sell, we plant a tree with our charity partners Trees for Cities as well as make financial contributions to the Travel Foundation, Ride for Rangers, Equality in Tourism to name a few.
+Every holiday we sell, we plant a tree with our charity partners Trees for Cities as well as make financial contributions to the Travel Foundation and Equality in Tourism to name a few.